 The Company recognizes revenue from software licenses upon the shipment of its products, pursuant to a signed noncancelable license agreement.
 In the case of license renewals, revenue is recognized upon execution of the renewal license agreement.
 The Company has no other significant vendor obligations or collectibility risk associated with its product sales.
 The Company recognizes revenue from postcontract customer support ratably over the period of the postcontract arrangement.
 The Company accounts for insignificant vendor obligations by deferring a portion of the revenue and recognizing it either ratably as the obligations are fulfilled or when the related services are performed.
-If significant application development services are performed in connection with the purchase of a license, the license fees are recognized as the application development services are completed.
+If significant application development services are performed in connection with the purchase of a license, the license fees are recognized as the application development services are performed.

 Service revenues from fixed-price contracts are recognized on the percentage-of-completion method, measured by the percentage of costs (primarily labor) incurred to date as compared to the estimated total costs (primarily labor) for each contract.
+When a loss is anticipated on a contract, the full amount thereof is provided currently.
 Service revenues from time and expense contracts and consulting and training revenue are recognized as the related services are performed.
-Services that have been performed but for which billings have not been made are recorded as unbilled receivables, and unrecognized billings are recorded as unearned revenue in the accompanying consolidated balance sheets.
-Other service revenues are recognized as the related services are performed.
+Services that have been performed but for which billings have not been made are recorded as unbilled services, and billings that have been recorded before the services have been performed are recorded as unearned revenue in the accompanying consolidated balance sheets.

 Installments receivable represent the present value of future payments related to the financing of noncancelable term license agreements that provide for payment in installments over a one- to five-year period.
-A portion of the revenue from each installment agreement is recognized as interest income in the accompanying consolidated statements of operations.
-The interest rates in effect for the years ended June 30, 1993, 1994, 1995 and the nine months ended March 31, 1996 were 9.5%, 9.75%, 11% to 12%, and 11% to 12%, respectively.
+A portion of each installment agreement is recognized as interest income in the accompanying consolidated statements of operations.
+The interest rates in effect in fiscal 1994, 1995 and 1996 were 9.75%, 11% to 12% and 11% to 12%, respectively.